“Ask not what your country can do for you, but what you can do for your country.”

 *Decades ago, I learned the value of not making generalizations (though I still make them when I’m too lazy, too tired, or too impatient to do it right!).
 A writer by the name of Gene Marine illustrated in the 1970s: He said you can’t say — and I take great liberties in my paraphrasing — “Men are bigger than women, suggesting to many that every man is bigger than every woman.
 Here’s how you laboriously must put it: The biggest men are bigger than the biggest women, and the smallest women are smaller than the smallest men.
 But in between, a huge number of men and women are the same size.”
 What this importantly means is that millions of big women are bigger than millions of small men.

 **The evening network news programs report regularly on the economic riots and protests in Spain, Greece, and the other PIIGS countries.
 Thus, they serve somewhat as tutors on both economics and politics.
 Want to know whether the programs are watched more by the young or by the old?
-Hint: check out the ads on the news shows.
+Check out the ads on the news shows.

 Young voters hit the polls in droves during the 2008 election and most cast their ballots for Barack Obama.
 And in 2012, 60% of millennials ages 18 to 29 voted for Obama; only 37% voted for Romney, according to exit polls by the National Election Pool.
 Voters over 40, on the other hand, were more likely to vote for Romney.